akhilrao/akhilrao.github.io/_posts/2016-02-07-conditional-probability-app.md

 [![Example](/public/images/conditionalProbApp/stock.png "Example")](/public/images/conditionalProbApp/stock.png "Example")

-It's very basic and kinda ugly right now.
-I'll update it periodically to make it more useful and prettier.

 I wrote this app to help me think through conditional probabilities more clearly.
 Often I hold beliefs over some \\(P(B|A)\\) and use those beliefs to infer something about the corresponding \\(P(A|B)\\), not necessarily considering the base rate.
 Hopefully I'll neglect base rates a little less going forward.